Posted at Nov 29, 2019 8:18:00 AM by THAT Agency | Share

-However, utilizing your content marketing and seo strategies to support each other will lay a strong foundation for getting found via search engines.
+Utilizing your content marketing and SEO strategies to support each other will lay a strong foundation for getting found via search engines.
 Creating quality content with a strong internal linking structure on your site will show search engines that you’re covering a topic in depth and will most likely answer a searcher’s questions.

-When creating content in 2018, you want to shift the focus from single keyword targeting to targeting topics.
+When creating content in 2020, you want to continue targeting long-tail keywords and covering topics in depth.
 In essence, expand the scope of your content to dive deeper into whatever you’re trying to tell your audience.

-Shifting the focus to topics will allow you to do a couple things:
+Shifting the focus to provide deeper coverage will allow you to do a couple things:

 Create more indexable pages on your site